Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: Proofs

 Finally, notice that $\tilde{\mathcal{G}}$, the graph we are ultimately interested in, can be obtained from $\mathcal{G}$ using a series of child additions.
 Because these operations preserve separation even after adding the child to the separating set, we conclude that $i$ and $j$ are separated by $\{1, \dots, j-1\} \cup \tilde{\obs}$ in $\tilde{\mathcal{G}}$.
 Moreover, because $\mathcal{G}$ was perfect and because graph perfection is preserved under child addition, we have that $\tilde{\mathcal{G}} = \tilde{\mathcal{G}}^m$.

 \end{enumerate} \end{proof}

-\begin{claim} Assuming the joint distribution $\hat{p}(\bx)$ as in \eqref{eq:vecchia-approx-ind}, we have $\hat{p}(x_i, x_j)=p(x_i, x_j)$ if $x_j \in \condset_i$; that is, the marginal bivariate distribution of a pair of variables is exact if one of the variables is in the conditioning set of the other. \end{claim} \begin{proof} First, consider the case where $x_i, x_j \in \sx_\jm$.
+\begin{remark} Assuming the joint distribution $\hat{p}(\bx)$ as in \eqref{eq:vecchia-approx-ind}, we have $\hat{p}(x_i, x_j)=p(x_i, x_j)$ if $x_j \in \condset_i$; that is, the marginal bivariate distribution of a pair of variables is exact if one of the variables is in the conditioning set of the other. \end{remark} \begin{proof} First, consider the case where $x_i, x_j \in \sx_\jm$.
 Then note that $\hat{p}(\sx_\jm) = \int \hat{p}(\bx) d\bx_{-\sx_\jm}$.
 Furthermore, notice that given the decomposition \eqref{eq:vecchia-approx} and combining appropriate terms we can write

 Using these two observations, we conclude that

 which proves that $\hat{p}(x_i, x_j)=p(x_i, x_j)$ if $x_i, x_j \in \sx_\jm$.

 Now let $x_i \in \sx_\jm$ and $x_j \in \sx_\jl$ with $\ell < m$, because $x_j \in \condset_i$ implies that $j<i$.
 Then,